Could these six collectables make you rich?

 The low level of correlation between the value of collectables and the broader stock market means collectables could be resilient during difficult periods.
 So, as long as the value of your collectable keeps up with inflation, you could find they generate a healthy return for you.

-Although, like any investment, there is no guarantee that this will happen and for many people, their investment is usually also tied up with passion.
+As with any investment, there is no guarantee that this will happen and for many people, their investment is usually also tied up with passion.

-But, the market is growing according to analysis by Market Decipher, which found that the toys collectable market is growing by 10% annually, alongside with other sectors, such as UK wine growers, which is also currently in demand.
+But, the market is growing according to analysis by Market Decipher, which found that the toys collectable market is growing by 10% annually, alongside other sectors, such as UK wine growers, which is also currently in demand.

-Here are six collectables you can buy today that could make worthwhile investments.
+Here are six collectables you can buy that could make worthwhile investments.

-1. Are Barbie dolls a good investment?
+1. Barbie dolls

 According to BonusFinder, the first ever Barbie doll was priced at three dollars back in 1959, equivalent to $32 now.
 Today, it is worth a whopping $27,450.
+More recent Barbie dolls are also worth thousands of dollars, with Dahlia Barbie, from 2006 worth $2,423 – though the Swarovski crystal brooch might add a unique touch.

 Investing in toys doesn't stop at Barbie dolls.
 Matchstick toys can also make you money.
 Lego is also a popular investment.